 In some instances, a lamp might be de-powered when its supply is interrupted by the opening of a switch (as in a door), or by disconnecting the load (as in a trailer harness).
-In these cases, the driver should be tolerant of the inrush current that will occur when the load is reconnected.
-The OCHI on demand feature allows such control individually for each channel through the OCHI ODx bits inside the Initialization #2 register.
+In these cases, the driver should be tolerant of the inrush current occurring when the load is reconnected.
+The OCHI On Demand feature allows such control individually for each channel through the OCHI ODx bits inside the Initialization #2 register.
 When the OCHI ODx bit is:

-- low (logic[0]), the channel operates in its normal, default mode.
-After end of OCHI window timeout the output is protected with an OCLO threshold - high (logic[1]), the channel operates in the OCHI on demand mode and uses the OCHI2 and OCHI3 windows and times after an OCLO event
+- low (logic[0]), the channel operates in its Normal, Default mode.
+After end of OCHI window timeout the output is protected with an OCLO threshold - high (logic[1]), the channel operates in the OCHI On Demand mode and uses the OCHI2 and OCHI3 windows and times after an OCLO event

 To reset the OCHI ODx bit (logic[0]) and change the response of the channel, first change the bit in the Initialization #2 register and then turn the channel off.
 The OCHI ODx bit is also reset after an overcurrent event at the corresponding output.

-The fault detection status is reported in the quick status register #1 and the corresponding channel status registers #2:#6, as presented in Figure 20.
+The fault detection status is reported in the quick status register #1 and the corresponding channel status registers #2:#6, as presented in [Figure 21](#).

-Figure 20.
+Figure 21.
 OCHI on demand profile